Let me shout at your screen for a sec…

 If you want an all-in-one book that covers learning, productivity, and mindset, then this is the one you should get.
 In fact, this book will get you really far even if you don’t get the others on this list.

-Ultralearning – Get this if you want to do personal learning projects fast (and I mean FAST)
+Ultralearning – Get this if you want to accelerate your personal learning projects

 INSANELY PRACTICAL.
 If you’re interested in self-learning, or more appropriately, becoming an autodidact, then you should probably get this book first.